How to Spend a Day in Montmartre – Paris’s Cutest Neighborhood

 When I think of Paris I think of big, grand churches, incredible museums, and quaint streets lined with boulangeries and cafes.
 Montmartre has all of this and more.
 Located in the west of Paris in the 18th arrondissement, Montmartre sits up on a hill (or La Butte) overlooking the city.
 It’s where many famous artists resided like Van Gogh, Picasso, and Dalí.
 It’s also home to one of my favorite Parisian sites, the Sacré-Cœur and even has a bit of a nightlife scene.
 It’s easy to spend a day in Montmartre and if you’re planning to visit Paris, I highly encourage it.

 While I am completely charmed by Montmartre, the ins and outs of the streets, the history of the artists who once inhabited the apartments, and the cozy cafes that invite you in, I don’t think that you need to spend more than a day exploring this part of Paris.
-Because Montmartre is in the west of Paris, it’s a bit further from other main attractions (like the Louvre and the Eiffel Tower) so I recommend basing yourself more in the middle of Paris (in the Le Marais district) and visiting Montmartre for the day.
+Because Montmartre is in the north of Paris, it’s a bit further from other main attractions (like the Louvre and the Eiffel Tower) so I recommend basing yourself more in the middle of Paris (in the Le Marais district) and visiting Montmartre for the day.

 SEE THE STREET ART OF MONTMARTRE WITH A LOCAL ARTIST.
 BOOK HERE!

-How to Spend the Morning in Montmartre
+Spending the Morning in Montmartre

 One of the most famous attractions in Paris is the Sacré-Cœur Basilica.
 The Sacré-Cœur is a Roman-Catholic church dedicated to the Sacred Heart of Jesus and it sits on the highest point in Paris.
 The Basilica is free to enter and according to locals the Basilica is open 24/7 and you’re even allowed to spend the night as long as you commit to praying for one hour.
 (Please note, the website claims the church to be open from 6:30am to 10:30pm so make sure to respect what time you’re visiting).
 Because this is quite a big tourist spot, pick-pocketing is rampant so make sure to keep your belongings close by and politely ignore anyone who is trying to come up and speak with you.
 To avoid crowds and pickpocketers I highly recommend arriving early in the morning, around 8am, and you shouldn’t have too much trouble with this.